osuosl/cs312/source/slides/10_nfs_ldap_email.rst

   slapadd     slapcat     slapdn      slappasswd  slaptest

 ``slapcat``
-  Output entire LDAP tree in LDIF output
+  Output entire LDAP tree in LDIF output.
+Useful for simple backups.
 ``slapadd``
   Allows you to add entries from an LDIF file to an LDAP directory ``slappasswd``